Tainted eggs scandal spreads to France

 Dutch farming organisation LTO said that several million hens may need to be culled at 150 companies in the country, with 300,000 having already been killed.

-An LTO spokesman said they "had to be eliminated because of contamination".How to become a millionaire - according to the people who have already done it
+An LTO spokesman said they "had to be eliminated because of contamination".UK to submit Brexit bill plan by December

 Dutch authorities have shuttered 138 poultry farms – about a fifth of those across the country – and warned that eggs from another 59 farms contained high enough levels of fipronil that they should not be eaten by children.

-Belgium currently has production blocked from 51 farms – a quarter of those nationwide – with fipronil found at 21 farms, although levels were 10 times below the maximum EU limit, the country's food safety authority AFSCA said.Bitcoin futures rise on virtual currency
+Belgium currently has production blocked from 51 farms – a quarter of those nationwide – with fipronil found at 21 farms, although levels were 10 times below the maximum EU limit, the country's food safety authority AFSCA said.Dollar sags on Russia probe charges

 Belgium's agriculture minister meanwhile said he had ordered the agency to report by Tuesday on why it failed to notify neighbouring countries until July 20 despite knowing about fipronil contamination since June.